What is an Interface?

 Here are some links for more info:

-- Wikipedia has a nice list of various approaches to IPC.
+- Wikipedia has a list of various approaches to IPC.

-- GeeksForGeeks has an okay post about two approaches IPC (shared memory and message queues).
+- GeeksForGeeks has a post about two approaches IPC (shared memory and message queues).

 - Advanced post on how piping between two processes works.

 Very strong logical barriers exist between processes since all communication between processes goes through the Kernel.

 Most approaches of communication between processes in one machine can be reconfigured for communication with another machine over a network.
-Network Sockets require virtually zero reconfiguration since a machine’s internal loopback connections are treated just as they were be from another machine.
-Network sockets are the lower-level tool that power high-level Web APIs to interact with one another.
-An intro to Web APIs can be found here: What is an API?.
+Network sockets require relatively minimal reconfiguration since a machine’s internal loopback connections are treated just as they would be from another machine.
+Network sockets are the lower-level which enable Web APIs to interact with one another.
+An intro to Web APIs can be found here.

-Very strong physical barriers exist since the processes are on different physical machines.
+Very strong ‘barriers exist’ since the processes are on different physical machines.

 There are endless more flavors of interfaces because of the broad scope of the word.
 Many of them don’t fall under the vertical levels of scope outlined here.
-For example, a developer’s naming convention when writing code is a type of interface.
-You can think of one developer’s naming of variables in the code they write is an interface to communicate their intention to the next developer who comes across that code.
-When you think of interfaces with that much of a broad scope, you start seeing them everywhere.
+For example, a developer’s naming convention when writing code is a sort of interface.
+This is because you can think of one developer’s variable names as an interface to communicate their intention to the next developer who comes across that code.
+When you think of interfaces in such a broad scope, you start seeing them everywhere.
 Here are some important interfaces that did not fit in this post’s levels of scope: